Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 Do either:

-a) Use a landing page on your website and ask for name and email to enter.
+a) Use a landing page on your website and ask for a first name and email.
 This landing page has all the terms and conditions, and you can ask people to share the competition.

 Or